permaweb/ao/servers/cu/README.md

 The `ao` Compute Unit Server is a stateless application, and can be deployed to any containerized environment using its `Dockerfile` or using `node` directly.
-If running with CouchDB, it will also need a CouchDB database.

 > Make sure you set the `WALLET` environment variable so that is available to
 > the CU runtime.